la2050/archive/_projects/2014/this-is-the-moment.md

     - Westside
     - Orange County and Ventura County
-  Does your project impact Los Angeles County?: 'No'
+  Does your project impact Los Angeles County?: 'No' How will your project impact the LA2050 “Create” metrics?:
+    - Employment in creative industries
+    - Arts establishments per capita
+    - Minority- and women-owned firms
+    - >-
+      Measures of cultural and global economic influence (“soft power”) (Dream Metric)
+    - >-
+      Percentage of graduates from local higher education institutions that remain in LA County 5 years after graduating (Dream Metric)
+    - >-
+      Unemployment rates (and opportunities) for the formerly incarcerated (Dream Metric)
   impact_metrics: 'The project will create jobs and involve minority and women leaders. ' Which area(s) of LA does your project benefit?
 Other (elaborate): 'Intercultural stories, dance, music, and visual arts!'
 What is your idea/project in more detail?: >-